[thanks to Alonso Reyes on unsplash for the beautiful image above]

 Unpack once; meals prepared, served, and dishes done by someone else; bed and cabin cleaned and made every day; free top-rate entertainment daily/nightly.
 Sounds good, doesn’t it?

 I’m going on a fabulous 73-day 2023 Grand Adventure Voyage around Africa.
 (Click for map)

 It’s round trip from Florida, so no international flights!

 Curious about it or another Grand Voyage/World Cruise?
 Contact me.

 There’s not much about cruises that I don’t like, except they come to an end, and I must say goodbye to new friends, awesome staff and crew.
-I’ve been to 168 different cruise ports, have cruised on 12 different lines, and while the majority of my cruising experiences have been as a cruise ship speaker, I’ve also cruised as a “regular passenger” on a dozen cruises.
+I’ve been to 172 different cruise ports, have cruised on 13 different lines, and while the majority of my cruising experiences have been as a cruise ship speaker, I’ve also cruised as a “regular passenger” on over a dozen cruises.
 And I am booked on an amazing 73 day Grand Africa Voyage for later in 2023, purely as a passenger!

 Unless you live near a cruise port, I recommend you plan to arrive a minimum of one day early.
 If you are traveling overseas, I would extend that to several days.
 Why?